DevecorSoft/blog/cn/devecor/blog/notes-github-actions.md

 (1) Artifacts - upload/download files

 Github Artifacts is actually http-based file uploading/downloading api.
-As we can see in the following diagram, the basic usage is to upload your files in leading job via [actions/upload-artifact](https://github.com/marketplace/actions/upload-a-build-artifact) and download the file with [actions/download-artifact](https://github.com/marketplace/actions/download-a-build-artifact) in postposition job.
+As we can see in the following diagram, the basic usage is to upload your files (plain text or compressed files for network transfer efficiency reason) in leading job via [actions/upload-artifact](https://github.com/marketplace/actions/upload-a-build-artifact) and download the file with [actions/download-artifact](https://github.com/marketplace/actions/download-a-build-artifact) in postposition job.

 ```mermaid
 flowchart LR